smallyunet/advanced-java/docs/high-concurrency/mq-interview.md

 **Interviewer**：So why do you use message queues?
 If your order system does not send a message to 'MQ', but directly calls an interface of the inventory system, then the call succeeds directly and the inventory is updated

 **Candidate**：Well, yes.
-(FOr a moment, why?
+(For a moment, why?
 I haven't thought about it very carefully.
 The boss let it go.)
 Then you talked nonsense.

 (The interviewer listened to you for a moment, then listened to your nonsense, and began to feel something about it.
 He doubt that you have thought about it before.)